 Personally, I’m someone who likes to synergize knowledge across different fields and I like to combine different methods when making an assessment.
-To me, the structural layout of the house is like the ‘natal chart’ of the house because it won’t change, and the Flying Stars method is like the ‘Elemental Phases’ (运) of the house and changes according to the cycles.
+I focus mainly on Eight Mansions and Flying Stars.
+To me, the structural layout of the house is like the ‘natal chart’ of the house because it won’t change.
+The Flying Stars method is like the ‘Elemental Phases’ (运) of the house and changes according to the cycles.

 I’ve found that both methods give me great insights when assessing a house.
 Take the above case, for example, a practitioner can assess that the family does have a strong foundation and it’s a house meant for a family who is doing rather well in terms of finances, education and social standing, just that the Facing Direction of the house suggests the path and how things unfold from this foundation might be a little rough.
 In other words, yes, they might be wealthy, but there may be a lot of obstacles along the way that make the acquiring of wealth cumbersome.

 We have the benefit of easily accessible information and materials that people in the past do not, and I personally feel it’s a good thing that we can study different schools of feng shui and see how things can be synergized.
 I don’t think people in feudal periods had the opportunity to do so.